 In the Netherlands, decentralised treatment technologies are generally only used to treat rainwater in order to drain it directly into surface water or to treat wastewater from areas situated far from the sewer system, such as farms.

-In other countries, though, it is more common to treat household wastewater at decentralised locations and sometimes recycle it.
-In the framework of a circular city focusing on re-use, treated wastewater will be used increasingly more often.
+In the context of a more reuse-oriented circular city and the scarcity of drinking water sources, it is very likely that the reuse of treated wastewater will be used more often.
 This is already common in industry and greenhouses, for example.
 In Singapore most of the wastewater is treated using membrane filtration and reused as process water.

 The drawbacks to standard centralised treatment lie in the long distances over which the wastewater has to be transported, the amount of energy required, in particular for aeration, and the large volumes of sludge that have to be processed.